maxschelski/figureflow/README.md

 A Python package to allow fast, modular and reproducible generation of publication-grade scientific figures and movies.<br/>
 <br/>
 #### Selected features
-- perfectly aligning plots and images into figure panels
+- automatically perfectly aligns plots and images in figure panels
-- Images (including Hyperstacks from ImageJ) can be automatically displayed in grids depending on ImageJ-defined channels and frames
+- Images (including Hyperstacks from ImageJ) can be automatically displayed in grids depending on ImageJ-defined channels, frames and slices
 - Images can be easily annotated
-- Movies can be generated as full-fledged figure objects with the "frame" attribute for images or the x-attribute for lineplots changing at each movie-frame.
+- Movies can be generated as full-fledged figure objects (with the "frame" attribute for images or the x-attribute for lineplots changing at each movie-frame)
 - ...
 <br/>
 A lot of the code to plot data and add significance information (statannot.py) is from statannot https://github.com/webermarcolivier/statannot created by Marc Weber.<br/>